livecodingonline/Week-8-jQuery/README.md

 Hello everyone.

-We'll go over setting up the project's HTML structure, linking CSS and JavaScript files, and more stuff with Jquery
+We'll go over setting up the project's HTML structure, linking CSS and JavaScript files, and more stuff with jQuery

 ### Sunday Session